Veteran Malayalam playback singer P Jayachandran dies at 80

 The artist was undergoing treatment for cancer

-Veteran Malayalam playback singer P Jayachandran passed away at the age of 80 on Thursday, as per local media outlets.
+Veteran Malayalam playback singer P Jayachandran passed away at the age of 80 on Thursday, local media.

 He passed away at a hospital in Kerala's Thrissur.
 He is survived by his wife, son and daughter.